Shipra-AGRA/NetflixGPT/README.md

 -gpt search feature
 -multilingual functionality for gpt page
--go to https://platform.openai.com/ and get the access key and store them in env and install npm dependency for the same
+-go to https://platform.openai.com/ and get the access key and store them in env and install npm dependency for the same -implement openai to get movie suggestions
+-call tmdb movie api to get movie data based on the openai suggestions

 setup firebase:
 -firebase configuration